-- The student shall appear personally before a selection panel consisting of at least the Head of the Department of Fine Art and Jewellery Design and the chairman of the specialization subject committee. - (2) The student must satisfy the selection panel that he/she possesses the potential to pursue a higher programme of study at the required academic level and should have obtained above average results in the prerequisite qualification to the intended programme of study. - (3) The student must submit a proposed programme of work for his/her subject specialization within six months of registering for the qualification, for approval by the Faculty Research Committee and the Institutional Research Committee.
+- The student shall appear personally before a selection panel consisting of at least the Head of the Department of Fine Art and Jewellery Design and the Programme coordinator. - (2) The student must satisfy the selection panel that he/she possesses the potential to pursue a higher programme of study at the required academic level and should have obtained above average results in the prerequisite qualification to the intended programme of study. - (3) The student must submit a proposed programme of work for his/her subject specialization within six months of registering for the qualification, for approval by the Faculty Research Committee and the Institutional Research Committee.

-AF HQ5 ASSESSMENT AND DISSERTATION

-(I) PRACTICAL WORK
+AF HQ5 ASSESSMENT AND DISSERTATION (I) PRACTICAL WORK